 Completion of the Concentration's legal writing requirement may be accomplished with:

-- A paper that meets the standards of the Law School's legal writing requirement, and has been written for an approved Legal Technology and Innovation Concentration course; or
+- A paper that meets the standards of the Law School's legal writing requirement, and has been written for an approved Legal Innovation and Technology Concentration course; or

 - A paper that meets the standards of the Law School's legal writing requirement and has been written for an approved as part of a Directed Study project with a full time faculty member; or

-- A law journal piece or moot court brief whose subject matter comes within the scope of a Concentration course, and has been approved by the Faculty Director(s) of the Concentration
+- A law journal piece or moot court brief whose subject matter comes within the scope of a Concentration course, and has been approved by the Faculty Director(s) of the Concentration; or

 Students who are enrolled in the Legal Innovation and Technology Concentration may opt to write a Thesis.
 (Alternatively, students may choose to satisfy their Concentration's legal writing requirement by meeting the Law School's Legal Writing Requirement as noted directly above.)
 Specific rules relating to Concentration theses are: